yuyuranium/ARC-AIoT-driver-feedback-system/README.md

 6. Once uploading is done, press any  key on your keyboard and reset the Himax WE-I Plus EVB.

 7. Done.
-The code will be running on it.
+The program will be running on it.

 ### Uploading the Arduino Program

-At the root of the repository, we first change the directory to the source code:
+At the root of the repository, we first change the directory to the [source code](./arduino/driver_feedback_system):

 ```bash
 $ cd ./arduino/driver_feedback_system